avindra/avindra/README.md

-See [🕸️ my Website](https://dra.vin/) for games, information about more about me.
+See [🕸️ my Website](https://dra.vin/) for games, information and more about me.